 - Plugin Interfaces

-- Details error-writing and tracing functions, thread functions, and Traffic Server API
+Details error-writing and tracing functions, thread functions, and Traffic Server API versions of the

 fopenfamilies.
 The Traffic Server API versions overcome various C library limitations.

 Functions in this chapter hook your plugin to Traffic Server HTTP processes.